kubevela/community/community-membership.md

 ### Responsibilities and privileges
 - Make and approve technical design decisions
-- Set technical directions and priorities
+- Set technical direction and priorities
 - Define milestones and releases.
 - Mentor and guide approvers, reviewers, and members
 - Ensure continued health of project
-   - Adequate test coverage to confidently release new versions
+   - Adequate test coverage to confidently release
    - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussions and decision-making is in place.
 - Work with other owners to maintain the project's overall health and success holistically